maaliHasan/RainbowSDK/README.md

 ## Contacts
 ---
-Once connected to rainbow , you can manage your conatct,
+Once connected to rainbow , you Will be able to manage your contacts

-### 1) Retrieve the list of contacts
+###  Retrieve the list of contacts

  Rainbow Android  SDK allow you to retrieve the list of contacts from the server. the returned list represents your Roster onec (**Contact who already have their rainbow account and you accept them as friends** ).
  You can access to them by using the following API: